ncbi/SSDraw/README.md

 ### Scoring:
 -conservation_score: score each position in the alignment by conservation score.
--bfactor: score each residue in the pdb by bfactor
+-bfactor: score each residue in the pdb by B-factor
 -scoring_file: score each residue by a custom scoring file prepared by the user
 -mview: color each residue by the mview coloring system